akraft01/Pokedex-web-app/README.md

-# Welcome to Pokedex-web-app
+Welcome to Pokedex-web-app

-Projet: Pokédex avec React et GraphQL.
-Ce projet est un Pokédex construit avec React pour l'interface utilisateur et GraphQL pour l'interrogation des données.
-Il permet aux utilisateurs de consulter une liste de Pokémon, d'effectuer des recherches et de filtrer par type, et d'accéder à des détails spécifiques sur chaque Pokémon.

-Fonctionnalités

-Liste de Pokémon: Affiche tous les Pokémon disponibles avec leurs noms, types et statistiques de base.

-Recherche et Filtre: Permet aux utilisateurs de rechercher un Pokémon par nom et de filtrer la liste par type de Pokémon.

-Pagination: La liste de Pokémon supporte la pagination pour une navigation facile.

-Détails du Pokémon: En cliquant sur un Pokémon, les utilisateurs peuvent voir des informations détaillées, y compris une image du Pokémon.
+Project: Pokédex with React and GraphQL.
+This project is a Pokédex built with React for the user interface and GraphQL for querying data.
+It allows users to browse a list of Pokémon, search, filter by type, and access specific details about each Pokémon.

+Features
+Pokémon List: Displays all available Pokémon with their names, types, and basic stats.
+Search and Filter: Allows users to search for a Pokémon by name and filter the list by Pokémon type.
+Pagination: The Pokémon list supports pagination for easy navigation.
+Pokémon Details: By clicking on a Pokémon, users can view detailed information, including an image of the Pokémon.
-Technologies Utilisées
+Technologies Used
 Front-end: React.js

-API de données: GraphQL avec Apollo Client
+Data API: GraphQL with Apollo Client

-Back-end (pour les données): Express.js et une base de données JSON simple pour les données Pokémon.

-Prérequis

-Avant de démarrer, assurez-vous d'avoir Node.js et npm installés sur votre système.
-Ce projet a été créé avec Node.js version v14.17.0 ou supérieur et npm version 6.14.13 ou supérieur.
+Back-end (for data): Express.js and a simple JSON database for Pokémon data.
+Prerequisites
+Before starting, make sure you have Node.js and npm installed on your system.
+This project was created with Node.js version v14.17.0 or higher and npm version 6.14.13 or higher.

-# Installation
+Installation

-Pour exécuter ce projet localement, suivez ces étapes :

-Telecharger le Zip de l'application.
-Dezipper le tout.
+To run this project locally, follow these steps:

+Download the app's Zip file.
+Unzip everything.
+Navigate to the directory:
 cd Pokedex-web-app-main/Pokedex-web-app-main

-Installer les dépendances

-Dans le dossier racine du projet, exécutez :

-///////////////////////
+Install dependencies:
+In the project's root folder, run:

+Copier le code
 npm install

-///////////////////////

-Repeter la meme chose dans le dossier Pokedex-web-app-main\Pokedex-web-app-main\pokemon-frontend (Tres important)

-Démarrer le serveur back-end

-////////////////////////
+Repeat the same in the folder Pokedex-web-app-main\Pokedex-web-app-main\pokemon-frontend (This is very important).

+Start the Back-end Server
+In the root folder, run:

+sql
+Copier le code
 npm start

-///////////////////////

-Démarrer l'application React

-Dans un nouveau terminal, exécutez dans Pokedex-web-app-main\Pokedex-web-app-main\pokemon-frontend:

-///////////////////////
+Start the React Application
+In a new terminal, run the following command inside Pokedex-web-app-main\Pokedex-web-app-main\pokemon-frontend:

+sql
+Copier le code
 npm start

-///////////////////////

-Ceci lancera l'application dans votre navigateur à l'adresse http://localhost:3000.
+This will launch the app in your browser at http://localhost:3000.

 A preview: